uwspstar/nodejs/readme.md

 > - Module.exports is what the require function returns.
 > - And, this works because your code is actually wrapped in a function, a function expression, that is given these things as function parameters.

+- What's the difference between module.exports and exports ?
+> The first exposes the object it points to.
+The latter exposes the properties of the object it points to.

 - request and response
 ```